ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

 * addAttribute method of \ ``Model``\  object is used to add the object stored in session.

 Object added to \ ``Model``\  object is stored in session as per the type of \ ``@SessionAttributes``\  annotation and value of "value" attribute.
-Hence, there is no need to consider the session when implementation is carried out using processing method of Controller.
+Hence, there is no need to consider the session when implementation is carried out using handler method of Controller.

 | How to return the object to be stored in session using the method with  \ ``@ModelAttribute``\  annotation, is explained below.
 | It is recommended to create object using this method when storing form object in session.